mczajkow/nfldata/README.md

 `> openapi-generator generate -g python-flask -i api/openapi.yaml -o gen/ --package-name nfldata`

-This is a more general purpose Python generator:
+This is a more general purpose Python generator in case flask was not your goal:

 `> openapi-generator generate -g python -i api/openapi.yaml -o gen/ --package-name nfldata`